Authentication

 Apply the Auth middleware to any route group that requires authentication.
 See the Middleware page for the full implementation.

-// Protected routes -- any authenticated userprotected := r.Group("/api")protected.Use(middleware.Auth(db, authService)){protected.GET("/auth/me", authHandler.Me)protected.POST("/auth/logout", authHandler.Logout)protected.GET("/posts", postHandler.List)}// Admin routes -- admin role requiredadmin := r.Group("/api")admin.Use(middleware.Auth(db, authService))admin.Use(middleware.RequireRole("admin")){admin.GET("/users", userHandler.List)admin.DELETE("/users/:id", userHandler.Delete)}
+// Protected routes -- any authenticated userprotected := r.Group("/api")protected.Use(middleware.Auth(db, authService)){protected.GET("/auth/me", authHandler.Me)protected.POST("/auth/logout", authHandler.Logout)protected.GET("/posts", postHandler.List)}// Admin routes -- admin role requiredadmin := r.Group("/api")admin.Use(middleware.Auth(db, authService))admin.Use(middleware.RequireRole("ADMIN")){admin.GET("/users", userHandler.List)admin.DELETE("/users/:id", userHandler.Delete)}

 Role-Based Access Control